Rachel Vella Baldacchino

 Rachel is a managing associate in WH Partners’ Corporate/Commercial team.
 She is a transactional lawyer, advising on a range of public and private M&A and a range of financing transactions, including debt capital markets issuances, complex syndicated loan facilities and venture capital fundraises.
 She also advises on competition law aspects of M&A transactions, including FDI.

+Rachel started her career in 2014 as a trainee lawyer in the WH team.
 She focuses her practice on all kinds of corporate transactions and corporate financing matters, ranging from structuring early-stage seed and venture capital transactions through to exits via private or public M&A, joint ventures and IPOs.
 She has acted for private and public companies listed in Malta and on other regulated markets.

-In addition, she represents businesses before the Maltese Competition and Consumer Affairs Authority, coordinates merger control filings, and has advised on consumer and product safety law, including food safety regu.
+In addition, she represents businesses before the Maltese Competition and Consumer Affairs Authority, coordinates merger control filings, and has advised on consumer and product safety law, including food safety regulations.

 Rachel graduated from the University of Cambridge with the degree of Master of Corporate Law (MCL) with First Class Honours in 2017, where she is a member of Pembroke College.